The Pirates' Sixth-Year Head Coach Was The Lone Female To Present In Las Vegas

 She also gained experience as head coach for a USA Athletes International squad that toured Australia in 2004 and won a gold medal with a 7-0 mark at the Australian Youth Games.

-Macy was invited to speak at the NIKE Championship Basketball Clinics in Orlando, Fla., and Las Vegas, Nev., in 2011.
-The Las Vegas clinic is widely regarded as the largest women's basketball clinic in the world.
-She was also a featured speaker at the 2008 South Carolina Basketball Coaches Association clinic in North Charleston, the 2009 Triad Coaches Clinic in Winston-Salem, N.C., and the NIKE Coaching Clinics in Myrtle Beach, S.C., Cleveland, Ohio and Wisconsin Dells, Wis.
+Macy was the lone women's basketball head coach invited to speak at the NIKE Championship Basketball Clinic in Las Vegas, Nev., in May 2015.
+The Las Vegas clinic is widely regarded as the largest college basketball clinic in the world.
+She spoke at the same clinics in Orlando, Fla., and Las Vegas in 2011, while being chosen as a featured speaker at the 2008 South Carolina Basketball Coaches Association clinic in North Charleston, the 2009 Triad Coaches Clinic in Winston-Salem, N.C., and the NIKE Coaching Clinics in Myrtle Beach, S.C., Cleveland, Ohio and Wisconsin Dells, Wis.
 Additionally, Macy is the director of the annual East Carolina women's basketball camps.

 Macy attended the 2013 Women's Basketball Coaches Association's (WBCA) Center for Coaching Excellence (CCE) which was held in Manhattan, N.Y.
 She was one of 32 WBCA head coaches to participate in the invitation-only elite leadership program hosted by Columbia University.